runtimeverification/k/README.md

 ### Installation Notes

-#### Java Development Kit (required JDK8 version 8u45 or higher)
+1. Java Development Kit (required JDK8 version 8u45 or higher)

-Linux:
+    *   Linux: Download from package manager
+        (e.g. `sudo apt-get install openjdk-8-jdk`).

-*   Download from package manager (e.g. `sudo apt-get install openjdk-8-jdk`)
+    *   macOS/brew: Download from package manager
+        (e.g. `brew install java`).

-To make sure that everything works you should be able to call `java -version` and `javac -version` from a Terminal.
+    To make sure that everything works you should be able to call `java -version` and `javac -version` from a terminal.

-#### LLVM
+2. LLVM

-macOS/brew:
-*   Since LLVM is distributed as a keg-only package, we must explicitly make it available for command line usage.
+    *   macOS/brew: Since LLVM is distributed as a keg-only package, we must explicitly make it available for command line usage.
 See the results of the `brew info llvm` command for more information on how to do this.

-#### Apache Maven
+3. Apache Maven

-Linux:
-*   Download from package manager (e.g. `sudo apt-get install maven`)
+    *   Linux: Download from package manager

-macOS:
+        (e.g. `sudo apt-get install maven`).

-*   Download it from a package manager or from http://maven.apache.org/download.cgi and follow the instructions on the webpage.
+    *   macOS/brew: Download it from a package manager or from http://maven.apache.org/download.cgi and follow the instructions on the webpage.

     Maven usually requires setting an environment variable `JAVA_HOME` pointing to the installation directory of the JDK (not to be mistaken with JRE).

-You can test if it works by calling `mvn -version` in a Terminal.
+    You can test if it works by calling `mvn -version` in a terminal.
     This will provide the information about the JDK Maven is using, in case it is the wrong one.

-#### Haskell Stack
+4. Haskell Stack

-To install, go to <https://docs.haskellstack.org/en/stable/README/> and follow the instructions.
+     To install, go to <https://docs.haskellstack.org/en/stable/README/> and
+     follow the instructions.
      You may need to do `stack upgrade` to ensure the latest version of Haskell Stack.

 # Build and Install Guide